 Given the all-in-one nature of our platform and its ease of use, we are also able to drive adoption of our solutions across various parts of an organization.
-For example, we established our long-term relationship with large commercial real estate clients in the areas including being engaged to create digital twins for available office spaces for promotion and leasing, working with the subscriber's construction team to redesign office spaces through integrating our digital twins with the construction team's design software, and conducting due diligence of potential real property acquisitions.
+For example, we established our long-term relationship with large commercial real estate clients which included being engaged to create digital twins for available office spaces for promotion and leasing, working with the subscriber's construction team to redesign office spaces through integrating our digital twins with the construction team's design software, and conducting due diligence of potential real property acquisitions.

 As a result of our long-term focus and expansion strategy, we have been able to retain our subscribers and drive increased usage of our platform.
-Our net dollar expansion rate of 106% and 106% for the three months ended September 30, 2023 and 2022, respectively, demonstrates the stickiness and growth potential of our platform.
-We continued to see expansion with our enterprise customers in the three months ended September 30, 2023.
-On a combined basis, growth in enterprise customers remains strong, but smaller customers, particularly those exposed to the U.S. residential real estate market, continue to exercise caution on growing their spending as the macro environment has further influenced this cohort during the three months ended September 30, 2023.
+Our net dollar expansion rate of 107% and 103% for the three months ended March 31, 2024 and 2023, respectively, demonstrates the stickiness and growth potential of our platform.
+We continued to see expansion with our enterprise customers in the three months ended March 31, 2024.
+On a combined basis, growth in enterprise customers remains and trends in small and medium size business cohorts improved in the quarter ended March 31, 2024 as customers large and small continue to experience the efficiencies, insight, and cost-saving power of Matterport.